Home > Motors

 A range of components exist across our tested GPS trackers from the nearly featureless Apple AirTag to the jam-packed Bouncie

-GPS trackers with magnetic capabilities also are water-resistant or waterproof or have a case that offers protection; (photo/Eric Phillips)
+GPS trackers with magnetic capabilities are also water-resistant or waterproof or have a case that offers protection; (photo/Eric Phillips)

 Real-Time Tracking

-Real-time tracking refers to tracking an item or seeing where your tracker is in real-time as it’s moving.
-This is extremely helpful if you’re looking for a stolen vehicle that’s on the move, or monitoring a family member while they drive.
 Being able to see in real-time where the tracker is, what speed it’s going, and where it’s headed are huge pluses.
 Our testers were most impressed with the Bouncie when comparing real-time tracking, as it gave the most frequent and also information-heavy updates.

 While some trackers work in real-time, other trackers only update once every 1 to 3 minutes or in battery-saver modes as spaced out as once every 24 hours.
 This type of tracking uses less battery and resources but isn’t as helpful if you’re looking for real-time updates.